velvia/links/README.md

 * [SafeFuture CancellableFuture etc](http://eng.42go.com/future-safefuture-timeout-cancelable/) - very useful
 * [Execute Futures serially](http://www.michaelpollmeier.com/execute-scala-futures-in-serial-one-after-the-other-non-blocking/) - in nonblocking fashion
 * [scala-atomic](https://github.com/alexandru/scala-atomic) - a nice set of wrappers around j.u.c.Atomic\*.
 Accompanying [blog post](https://www.bionicspirit.com/blog/2013/05/07/towards-better-atomicreference-scala.html).
+* [Future Perfect](https://github.com/wix/future-perfect) - a set of useful wrappers around Twitter Futures esp retry and other things.
+    * Note that the latest Spark code has a cancellable version of Scala's Futures as well, and the Coursera Reactive Programming class has a solution as well

 * [akka instrumentation](https://github.com/vatel/scala-akka-monitoring) - an experiment to walk the actor tree and see stuff at runtime
 * [Actor Provisioning pattern](https://gist.github.com/helena/6250995) - if you have a long, failure-prone initialization procedure for an actor, this trait splits out the work, to say another actor and dispatcher